ExpediaGroup/waggle-dance/README.md

 If an optional `mapped-databases` is used that filter is applied first the renaming is applied after.
-NOTE: mapping names adds an extra layer of abstraction and we advice to use this as temporary migration solutions only.
+NOTE: mapping names adds an extra layer of abstraction and we advise to use this as a temporary migration solution only.
 It becomes harder to debug where a virtual (remapped) table actually is coming from.

 ## Endpoints